pkg-tool/vibro/docs/src/development.md

 ## Keychain access

-Zed stores secrets in the system keychain.
+Vector stores secrets in the system keychain.

-However, when running a development build of Zed on macOS (and perhaps other platforms) trying to access the keychain results in a lot of keychain prompts that require entering your password over and over.
+However, when running a development build of Vector on macOS (and perhaps other platforms) trying to access the keychain results in a lot of keychain prompts that require entering your password over and over.